 Supporting Farmers and Communities

 The Rainforest Alliance works with oil palm farmers to improve their livelihoods and the health and well-being of their communities and ecosystems.
-To earn the Rainforest Alliance Certified™ seal, farms are audited annually against the SAN standard for the crop’s production.
+To earn the Rainforest Alliance CertifiedTM seal, farms are audited annually against the Sustainable Agriculture Standard for the crop’s production.
 The standard’s rigorous and detailed environmental, social and economic criteria are designed to prevent deforestation, protect biodiversity and natural resources, deliver financial benefits to farmers, and support the well-being and rights of workers and local communities.

 Protecting Forests and Wildlife